 be easier to resolve.
 Within 30 days of paying your deposit your Landlord is required to protect

 your deposit and provide you with information on it.
 This includes the contract details of the

 Tenancy Deposit Scheme and what to do if there is a dispute at the end of the tenancy.

 Inventory & Schedule of Condition

-the winter months, necessary steps must be taken to prevent freezing of the water and heating systems.
-In leasehold properties, mainly
+necessary steps must be taken to prevent freezing water and heating systems.
+In leasehold properties,

 A refundable holding deposit of up to 1 week’s rent.